mshagirov/python_tylab/0_Getting_started.md

   ```
   which python
   ```
   location for the new installation of python in `anaconda3` directory, e.g. for python it should print `/Users/USER/anaconda3/bin/python` where `USER` is your user name.
 You can check your user name by entering `echo $USER` in terminal.
+If you set up your `path` variable correctly, but still facing errors (e.g. `which` or `where` can not locate your `conda`/`python`):
+- \[Mac OS\] Installing `xcode`, then close and re-open your terminal and try checking again (this should install command line tools for Mac OS)
+- \[Windows\] Probably your `path` is not set up properly, instead you can use `Anaconda prompt`.
+You can find it on start menu by typing "anaconda" in the search bar.

 ## 4. Run Python and Jupyter Notebook.
 In terminal (or `cmd` command shell on Windows), enter one of these